TrinityBASociety/trinitybasociety.github.io/about-us/index.md

 order: 1
 ---

-Trinity College BA Society is a College—funded Society founded to further the interests of graduate and fourth—year undergraduate Members of College.
-The Committee organises events throughout the year, as well as representing the views of its Members to the College authorities.
-With the largest number of Junior Members of any Oxbridge College, Trinity has a wide breadth of nationalities, cultures and academic specialities.
+The BA Society is a College-funded Society founded to further the interests of graduate and fourth-year undergraduate members of College, with more than 400 members.
+The committee organises events throughout the year, and represents the views of its members to the College authorities.
+With the most cosmopolitan collection of junior members of any Oxbridge college, Trinity has a wide breadth of nationalities, cultures and academic specialities.

 To see and post photos from recent BA Society events and to post comments to the rest of the Society, please [join our Facebook group](https://www.facebook.com/groups/2204129196/).